SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/overview-offloading.md

 **Additional information**

-When expanding a configuration, the additional columns and the filter predicate are shown as well as additional information.
+When expanding a configuration, the job schedule, the additional columns, and the filter predicate are shown as well as additional information.
 This includes a link that navigates in the Dremio UI to the target table of the pipeline so that you can directly examine the contents of the table.
 The link is only shown if the pipeline has been executed at least once.

 **Context menu**